poult-lab/daily-word/english_words_ learning.md

 01.expired food  [ɪkˈspaɪəd fuːd]

 [phrase] Foods past their prime often develop mold, bacteria, and yeast, causing them to give warning signs to your senses.

-02.yeast /jiːst/

-[n] You need yeast in order to make bread.

-"a fungus used in making beer and wine, or to make bread rise"

-[adj] {yeasty} a yeasty smell.